 2. Send continuously uplink power control "up" commands in the uplink scheduling information to the UE until the UE transmits at PUMAX level.

 3. Measure the power of the transmitted signal with a measurement filter of bandwidths according to table 6.6.3EC.2.3-1 to 6.6.3EC.2.3-1A.
 The centre frequency of the filter shall be stepped in contiguous steps according to table 6.6.3EC.2.5-1.
 The measured power shall be verified for each step.
 The measurement period shall capture the active time slots.
+During measurement the spectrum analyser shall be set to 'Detector' = RMS.